New maximal curves as ray class fields over Deligne-Lusztig curves: The Curve

 The desired result will then follow by Theorem \ref{NET}.
 Since

-our verification may be done completely in the function field $\F_q(x,y,z)$ of $R$.
+our verification may be done completely inside of the function field $\FF_q(x,y,z)$ of $R$.
 Writing $f = x^q-x$ for convenience, we use \eqref{wqw} to rewrite the terms on the left hand side of the desired equation as

 Collecting terms involving common powers of $f$ gives

 where

 and